Code-Institute-Submissions/DADEVFA-Milestone1_NovResub/README.md

 ### CSS Validation Results:
 <a href="https://validator.w3.org/nu/#l906c1">CSS - Pass</a>

-## People:
+## Known issues:
+- When trying to submit the email address, even if it's not fully correct or meets requirements, the popup message still shows up.
+It should only show up if email is filled in correctly.

+- Contact form is not active at the moment.

+- The jumbotron heading is not 100% where it could be, on all devices, landscape mode.
+There must be a better approach.
+Works for now.

+## Tested by other people:

-Friends and artist like the design.
+Friends, family and artist like the design.
 They understand the purpose of the page imidiately, and can go to places they want to go to easily.
 All buttons work, all images work, text may deviate from main style depending on device or browser, but the pre fallback fonts do a good job keeping the integrity of the design.